 - Unsaturated elastomers

 - Saturated Elastomers: Sulphur vulcanization can not cure them.
 They showcase superior stability against oxygen, radiation, heat, and ozone.
 Comparably they are less reactive.
-Their reactivity is limited to certain circumstances and condition.
+Their reactivity is limited to certain circumstances and conditions.
 Polyacrylic rubber and silicone rubber are examples of saturated elastomers.

-- Unsaturated Elastomers: They can be cured with Sulphur vulcanization process.
+- Unsaturated Elastomers: They can be cured with the Sulphur vulcanization process.
 Butyl rubber and natural polyisoprene are examples of unsaturated elastomers.

 Difference Between Elastomer And Polymer

 Although elastomers are the specialized category of polynomials, They are often compared for their differences.
 Refer to the table below to get a clear idea about regular polymer and special elastic-polymer i.e., elastomers.